Qyrus > Resources > Blogs > Feature Friday – Effortlessly Test Web and Mobile Apps by Making API Calls From Your Scripts

 At the very least, building out tests becomes a degree faster compared to before.
 Instead of having to jump through many steps to build out a similar test script on the Component service – such as building out both tests in their respective services, importing them, wiring them together, and setting up the data handlers and transfers – users only have to do this once on the web or mobile script they’re using.

 That about wraps up this week’s Feature Friday!
 We hope that this has brought some insight into how we do testing here on Qyrus.
-We like to keep testers focused on the task on hand rather than having them run all around a platform just to achieve a simple task.
-But, it’ the weekend, and dinner won’t cook itself!
-Hopefully, everything can be found at one store, but in case you have to run out, remember that Qyrus is just one click away!
+We like to keep testers focused on the task on hand, rather than having them run all around a platform just to achieve a simple task.
+But it’s the weekend, and dinner won’t cook itself!
+Hopefully, everything can be found in one store, but in case you have to run out, remember that Qyrus is just one click away!

 cta-background